danielpouley/danielpouley/README.md

 <!--
 **danielpouley/danielpouley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+package.json notes: Ubuntu requires "start": "react-scripts --openssl-legacy-provider start" - removed -openssl-legacy-provider for OSX.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...